nsbno/spor/README.md

 To develop locally, clone the repository and run `pnpm install` at the root level.

-If you do nat have pnpm installed, run `npm i -g pnpm` first.
+If you do not have pnpm installed, run `npm i -g pnpm` first.

 If you want to run the docs website locally, you'll need a few secrets.
 Follow the instructions in each app's readme to discover and set them locally.